Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzFrontDoorCdnRoute.md

 # New-AzFrontDoorCdnRoute

 ## SYNOPSIS
-Create a new route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.
+create a new route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.

 ## SYNTAX